Student Loan Forgiveness Programs for Nurse Practitioners: What to Know

 Nurse Corps Loan Repayment Program (NCLRP)

-Nurse practitioners selected to participate in NCLRP promise to work in underserved healthcare organizations in underserved regions or much-needed nurse training roles for a minimum of two (and up to three) years.
+Nurse practitioners selected to participate in NCLRP promise to work in underserved healthcare organizations in underserved regions or in much-needed nurse training roles for a minimum of two (and up to three) years.

 Qualifying Loans for the NCLRP